From £54,1058

 The three main modes – Eco, Comfort and Sport – make a big difference.
 Eco only ever gives you about half the total power, but given there’s so much to start with, it works pretty well for normal driving.

 To get rid of all the trickery you need Sport mode, but if you just mat the accelerator, you will still get ‘only’ 429bhp.
-To access all of the kilowatts, you need to press the steering wheel-mounted ‘Boost’ button, which will unleash the full 483bhp for a maximum of 10 seconds at a time.
+To access the full amount, you need to press the steering wheel-mounted ‘Boost’ button, which will unleash the full 483bhp for a maximum of 10 seconds at a time.
 Some might view this as an annoyance, while others will find it heightens the sense of occasion.

 Whatever mode you’re in, the GV60 lets you choose the noise that accompanies the acceleration.
-You can select from a few different options and how loud it is – from none at all to full spaceship mode.
+You can select from a few different options and how loud it is – from none at all to the full spaceship experience.

 Once you’ve settled on your preferred mode, the GV60 behaves like a good EV should.
 The power is delivered smoothly and without any clumsy interventions of the traction control, while steering wheel paddles let you vary the amount of brake regeneration through five levels, from frictionless coasting to one-pedal driving.

-All GV60s get the same brake discs, but the Sport Plus has uprated four-piston calipers on the front.
+All GV60s get the same brake discs, but the Performance has uprated four-piston calipers on the front.
 Slightly disappointingly, it didn’t stop any quicker from 70mph than the Kia EV6, while the Mustang Mach-E GT needed three metres fewer still.

 RIDE & HANDLING